salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 Routes MAY support sorting.
 Routes supporting sorting MUST only use instances of the query string `sort`.
 Routes MAY support a subset of properties in the resource's data section.
 A sort's property MUST be a comma separated list of valid properties.
-Nested properties MUST NOT be supported for sorting.

 By default the sort order is ascending.
 Routes MUST support a descending flag on all valid properties with a leading "-".

+TODO: Add syntax for Sorting.

+TODO: Add partial responses here.

 # Filtering